-On the Good Thyngs platform there’s a ready-made collectable template for charities to use and make their own.
+On the Good Thyngs platform, there’s a ready-made collectable template for charities to use and make their own.
 Digital stamps are collected when supporters interact with the QR codes or NFC touch-points using their mobile phone.

 Each digital stamp can be personalised to increase donor engagement and drive conversions.
-Along the way supporters and families can be humoured with jokes, prompted by clues, and they can even support the charity further with a quick donation or selfie.
+Along the way, supporters and families can be humoured with jokes, prompted by clues, and they can even support the charity further with a quick donation or selfie.

 A QR code hunt for Monsters

-Following the success of last year’s “Get Elfie” campaign the charity has brought back an exciting digital collectable trail – only more spooktacular.
+Following the success of last year’s “Get Elfie” campaign, the charity has brought back an exciting digital collectable trail – only more spooktacular.

 The Halloween trail is live from October 23rd-31st so people can join the fun in their own time.
-Supporters can sign up to the event now on the charity’s website but interactive posters will also be driving signups from the 22nd of October.
+Supporters can sign up for the event now on the charity’s website but interactive posters will also be driving signups from the 22nd of October.